ericsonga/APCSAReview/_sources/Unit6-Arrays/selfDivisorB.rst

    Which of the following correctly declares and creates the array to return?

 Try to write the code for firstNumSelfDivisors.
 Run the main to check your answer.
-It should print 11, 12, and 15.
+It should print 11, 12, and 15, and then 22, 24, 33, 36, and 44.

 .. activecode:: lcfrsdb
    :language: java